trendscenter/coinstac-computation/README.md

 #### Overview:

-1. Specify when to end the iterative phase with a phase jump signal:
+1. Specify when to end the iterative phase with a phase jump signal as `jump_to_next=True`:

 ```python
 class PhaseSubmitVote(ComputationPhase):